Saudi student opens fire at Florida Naval base, killing 3

 Her husband, whom she declined to identify, later told her he was OK.

 All of the shooting took place in one classroom and the shooter used a handgun, authorities said.
-Weapons are not allowed on the base.
+Weapons are not allowed on the base, which Kinsella said would remain closed until further notice.

 The shooting is the second at a U.S. naval base this week.
 A sailor whose submarine was docked at Pearl Harbor, Hawaii, opened fire on three civilian employees Wednesday, killing two before taking his own life.